loicreynier/awesome-modding/README.md

 > Mesh and textures manipulation tools.

+- [BodySlide and Outfit Studio](https://github.com/ousnius/BodySlide-and-Outfit-Studio) - Tool to convert, create, and customize outfits and bodies for The Elder Scrolls and Fallout.
-[DDS Texture Scanner](https://github.com/niston/TextureScan) - Application scanning for DDS textures with abnormal dimensions.
+- [DDS Texture Scanner](https://github.com/niston/TextureScan) - Application scanning for DDS textures with abnormal dimensions.

 ### Plugin/Module Editing